 - Thirdhand smoke is the invisible combination of particles and gases that remain after secondhand smoke clears.
 The sticky chemical residue includes heavy metals, carcinogens, and other harmful chemicals that babies and young children (even pets) can get on their hands and clothes and then ingest.
 8,9

-- Spit tobacco is not a safe alternative to smoking.
-A can of spit tobacco can be more addictive than a pack of cigarettes because it contains more nicotine.
+- Chewing tobacco is not a safe alternative to smoking.
+A can of chew tobacco can be more addictive than a pack of cigarettes because it contains more nicotine.
 One can holds as much nicotine as 80 cigarettes.
 10

 - Just one puff from a hookah can fill your lungs with 12 times more smoke than ONE hit from a cigarette, and in 1 hour hookah smokers can be exposed to 100 times the volume of smoke inhaled with a single cigarette.
 11,12

 - Many South Dakotans don’t know what the real cost of tobacco is.
 State and Federal tax bills add up to $828 per family.
 Sooner or later, we all pay.
 13

 - Secondhand smoke can trigger severe asthma attacks that could actually put a child’s life in danger.
 If you smoke, quit.
 If your family and friends smoke, ask them to keep it away from your children.
 14